Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lam Kinh ancient capital is not only an important historical relic but also a living symbol of the spirit of national revival, of the crystallization of Dai Viet cultural traditions and the aspiration to rise up after painful years under the yoke of Northern domination.

-The significance of Lam Kinh lies first of all in the role of this place in the restoration of Dai Viet after the fourth period of Chinese domination.
-This is the place where the national spirit converges, where heroes are born, where farmers, intellectuals, and ethnic groups in the mountainous regions are mobilized to join forces to fight against the invaders.
-If Thang Long was the political and economic center during the Ly - Tran period, Lam Kinh was the spiritual and moral support for a new Dai Viet after the dark period.
+The significance of Lam Kinh lies first of all in the original role of this place in the restoration of Dai Viet nation after the fourth period of Chinese domination.
+This is the place where the national spirit converges, where heroes are born, where farmers, intellectuals, and ethnic groups in the mountainous regions are mobilized to join forces to fight against invaders.
+If Thang Long was the political and economic center during the Ly - Tran period, Lam Kinh was the spiritual and moral support for a new Dai Viet nation after the dark period.
 Symbolically, Lam Kinh is like an affirmation that the country can be temporarily subdued but never defeated, and the national spirit can always rise from the lands far from the center.

 02-7369.jpg